paradite/gitviz/README.md

 * Magic

 ## Todo:
-- [ ] Display repo name on tooltip
-- [ ] Sort commits in tooltip
-- [ ] Get user's name based on commits
+- [ ] Find a way to match user and commits without knowing user's public email